Categorical computation: Higher categorical computation

 \section{Higher categorical computation}

-Above ideas automatically generalize to higher categories and higher functors but with important new features.
+Above ideas generalize to higher categories and higher functors via higher dimensional topological orders but with important new features.
+We first generalize the discussion in Section\,\ref{sec:1-functor} to $n$-functors between $n$-categories, then we give more details on the $n=2$ case.

-Roughly speaking, an $n$-category $\CC$ consists of a set of objects $a,b,c, \cdots$, the hom space $\hom_\CC(a,b)$ is an $(n-1)$-category, the identity 1-morphisms and the compositions of morphisms (as $(n-1)$-functors) satisfying more complicated axioms.
+Roughly speaking, an $n$-category $\CC$ consists of a set of objects $a,b,c, \cdots$, the hom space $\hom_\CC(a,b)$ is an $(n-1)$-category, the identity 1-morphisms and the compositions of morphisms (as $(n-1)$-functors) satisfying more complicated axioms (recall Remark\,\ref{rem:n-cat}).
 We prefer not to give details.
-An $n$-functor is defined similarly to a 1-functor.
+An $n$-functor is defined similarly to a 1-functor (recall Remark\,\ref{rem:n-functor}).
 In particular, an $n$-functor $\CF:\CC \to \CD$ consists of all $(n-1)$-functors $\CF_{a,b}: \hom_\CC(a,b) \to \hom_\CD(\CF(a),\CF(b))$ at the same time.
 Therefore, an $n$-categorical computation can be viewed as a parallel $(n-1)$-categorical computation.
 The first major challenge for above ideas to work is to figure out how to realize higher functors physically.

-Using the same Figure\,\ref{fig:1-functor}, now let $\CX$ be a unitary $n$-category \cite{DR18,GJF19,JF20,KZ20} and $x$ an object in $\CX$.
-The pair $(\CX,x)$ now describes a potentially anomalous $(n-1)$d (spatial dimension) topological order \cite{KWZ15,JF20,KZ20}.
-By the boundary-bulk relation, its $n$d bulk is again given by $\Fun(\CX,\CX)$, which is now a unitary multi-fusion $n$-category.
-An $n$-fucntor $\CF: \CX \to \CX$ labels a topological defect of codimension 1 in the $n$d bulk, and can be realized physically in the same way as illustrated in Figure\,\ref{fig:1-functor} and Figure\,\ref{fig:functor-2}.
+Using the same Figure\,\ref{fig:1-functor}, now let $\CX$ be a separable $n$-category \cite[Definition\,3.3]{KZ20} and $x$ an object in $\CX$.
+The pair $(\CX,x)$ now describes a potentially anomalous $(n-1)$d topological order \cite{KWZ15,JF20,KZ20}.
+By the boundary-bulk relation, its $n$d bulk is again given by $\Fun(\CX,\CX)$, which is now a multi-fusion $n$-category.
+An $n$-fucntor $\CF: \CX \to \CX$ labels a topological defect of codimension 1 in the $n$d bulk, and can be realized physically in the same way as illustrated in Figure\,\ref{fig:1-functor} and Figure\,\ref{fig:functor-2}, where $\CC$ should be viewed as an $(n+1)$d bulk phase.
+We provide more details later for $n=2$ cases.

+Unlike the $n=1$ case where a separable 1-categories is simply a finite product of $\vect$, a separable $n$-category does not have such a decomposition when $n\ge2$.
+In general, a separable $n$-category is a finite direct sum of indecomposable separable $n$-category \cite{DR18,GJF19,JF20,KZ20}.
+An indecomposable separable $n$-category is connected by 1-morphisms.
+In other words, there is only one connecting component.
+In general, an indecomposable separable $n$-category can have infinitely many simple objects.
+Its full subcategory consisting of only two objects $x$ and $y$ can be illustrated by the following diagram: